 Disability Services is committed to providing equal access to educational programs and services to students with disabilities.
-In order to receive accommodations, students must identify themselves by completing the TRIO Application or reaching out to the Disabilities Coordinator.
+In order to receive accommodations, students must identify themselves by completing the TRIO / PowerSkills application, the Disability Services Form, or by contacting the Disability Services Coordinator

-INFORMATION TECHNOLOGY SERVICES Lake Region State College's Information Technology Services (ITS) emphasize student and faculty centeredness.
+INFORMATION TECHNOLOGY SERVICES

+Lake Region State College's Information Technology Services (ITS) emphasize student and faculty centeredness.
 Convenience and easy access to information are high priorities.
 College information is posted on the LRSC website.

 Students are provided a computer account allowing access to technology resources.
 Campus email accounts are set up for all students which provides students with the full Microsoft Office Suite and file storage.
-Wireless access is available campus-wide, including residence halls.
+Wireless access is available campuswide, including residence halls.
 There are computer classrooms located in the business wing.
 These computer classrooms may be used by students when classes are not in session.
 The New Horizons Lab, located near the library, is available 24 hours a day, seven days a week.
 The college also maintains several laptop computer carts for student use in the classrooms.